 What would you like this person to say?
 Not what you think they feel about you – what would you truly like them to say?

-Take a few moments now to write down the key elements of their speech.
+Write down the key elements of their speech.
 Don’t worry about sentences – just catch the important words.

-Next, a person who has known you through a club or organization such as the local church or sports team moves to the front of the gathering and speaks of their experience with you.
-What would you like them to say?
-Once again, not what you think they would say – what would you like to hear?
+Now think about a person who has known you through a club or organization such as the local church or sports team. moves to the front of the gathering and speaks of their experience with you.

 Write down the essence of their words.

-Thirdly, a friend describes the nature of their friendship with you and how you have affected their life.
+A friend describes the nature of their friendship with you and how you have affected their life.
 What would you like to hear said by this person?
 Catch the key words or phrases on paper now.

 Lastly, someone who has worked with you speaks, recollecting working with you under pressure and during less urgent times.
 What would you like to hear come from this person’s mouth?
 Get the keywords on paper now.